-I have to admit that I entered the city not expecting much.
-I’d always heard mixed things about Sofia from legions of other travellers who claimed it was “dull” and “boring” or “unworthy of a visit.”
-Fortunately, this wasn’t my experience at all.
+I’ll admit that I entered Sofia not expecting much.
+I’d always heard mixed things.
+Legions of other travellers claimed Sofia was “dull” and “boring” or “unworthy of a visit.”
+Fortunately, this wasn’t my experience of Sofia at all.

 Ogle at St. Alexander Nevski Cathedral